Skip to main content

 Umberto Eco said, “The list is the origin of culture.”
 In her diaries, Susan Sontag made endless lists: things I like, things I dislike, places I have been, and so on.
 Nabokov stated that there are three points of view from which a writer can be considered: as a storyteller, as a teacher, and as an enchanter.

-In this craft session, we will travel through these various notions of "a list”: a list as a place of possibility, a list as a place where we can enchant through cataloging, and a list as a daily cultural product we can be creative with.
-Working to list generatively and intensely, we will look at lists by Nazim Hikmet, Chen Chen, and Linda Pastan, among others, to see if we can rethink marginalia as a space of possibility.
+In this craft session, we will travel to merge through these ideas of lists: a list as a place of possibility, a list as a place where we can enchant through cataloging, a daily cultural product we can be creative with.
+Working to list generatively and intensely, we will look at lists by Nazim Hikmet, Chen Chen, Linda Pastan, among others, and see if we can rethink the marginalia as a space of possibility.

 Instructor: Maya Kuchiyak